 Outside of the lab, I enjoy playing tennis and practicing ASL.

-In my free time, I enjoy playing or listening to jazz and metal music, in addition to watching my beloved New York Yankees!
+In my free time, I enjoy listening to music and playing tennis!

 I am second year undergraduate student from New York double majoring in Cognitive Science and Linguistics & Computer Science.
 My interests computational linguistics, language processing, and cognition.

 Outside of the lab, I enjoy reading, finding new music to listen to, traveling, and hiking.

 I am a second-year linguistics student from Andover, Massachusetts.
 My primary interests within linguistics are articulatory and acoustic phonetics, and I am also exploring the processes in the brain that allow for language to occur.